jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) in the case of any taxpayer with a late balance date, not later than the seventh of the month which is the fourth month after the end of the taxpayer's corresponding income year:
   (c) in all other cases, not later than 7 July in each year.
 (1B) For the purposes of this section, an annual return of income for an individual to whom Part 3, subpart 3B applies, means a final account described in section 22D(6) containing the income information of the individual for the tax year.
-(2) The Commissioner shall give public notice of the days by which the returns are required to be furnished by publishing the notice in such manner as the Commissioner thinks fit; but the omission to give any such notice shall not affect the liability of any person to furnish any return within the time prescribed by this section in that behalf.
+(2) The Commissioner must publish the dates by which returns are required to be furnished.
+A failure to publish the dates does not affect a person’s obligation to furnish a return within the time prescribed by this section.
 (3) Subject to subsection (5), where any taxpayer satisfies the Commissioner that the taxpayer is unable to furnish the required return by the due date required under this section, the Commissioner, upon application by or on behalf of the taxpayer on or before that date, or within such further period as the Commissioner may allow in any case or class of cases, may extend the time for furnishing the required return to such date as the Commissioner thinks proper in the circumstances.
 (3B) Subject to subsection (5), an extension of time to a date advised by the Commissioner is available to a person or a class of persons if—
   (a) a systems issue arises for an Inland Revenue digital platform resulting in a person or class of persons being prevented from, or being otherwise hindered or disadvantaged in, providing the required return or income information; and